 There are several ways to avoid having delayed shock after an accident.
 It can be prevented by following all the necessary steps that are required after a traumatic accident occurs.
 Doing these things before the incident can help minimize the symptoms of delayed shock.
-Some of these steps include: keeping a proper record of important phone numbers, wearing a seat belt, never driving while drunk, avoiding medications and alcohol, and staying home to recover.
+Some of these steps include: keeping a proper record of significant phone numbers, wearing a seat belt, never driving while drunk, avoiding medications and alcohol, and staying home to recover.

 Hinds Injury Law Las Vegas